jan-reitsma/MMT-client/README.md

 But for quick lookup of words, sentences, during work, this is a handy tool.
 Useful information: the window shows a quality estimation below each translation.

+Your api key goes into a python file __key.py__ which contains only one line:
+`key = 'your-api-key'`

-Language settings can be done in the GUI and are saved in _settings.json_.
+Language settings can be done in the GUI and are saved in _settings.json_ or you can edit the json file by hand of course, additional languages can added as well.
+I only use languages that are of interest for me.

 As it is possible to upload your own translation memories to the ModernMT server, and utilize them, I will improve this tool in future and add functionality